Spaghetti alla Puttanesca is a quick, simple, and rustic pasta and tomato dish with a history as rich as its delicious sauce.

 Recipe Procedure

-Heat the oil in a saute pan over medium heat and gently fry garlic until golden brown, about 5 minutes.
-Remove from the pan when finished and don't forget to snack on them.
+Heat the oil in a saute pan over medium heat.
+Gently fry the garlic until golden brown, about 5 minutes.
+Remove the garlic from the pan when finished, and don't forget to snack on it.

-Then fry the sausage breaking it into small pieces.
-When done, add the capers, pepper flakes, anchovy, and olives and cook for 1 minute then add the tomatoes.
-Turn up the heat, and stir to combine.
-When slowly bubbling reduce the temp to low and gently simmer until the sauce thickens about 20 minutes.
+Then, fry the sausage, breaking it into small pieces.
+When done, add the capers, pepper flakes, anchovy, and olives and cook for 1 minute, then add the tomatoes.
+Turn up the heat and stir to combine.
+When slowly bubbling, reduce the temperature to low and gently simmer until the sauce thickens about 20 minutes.
 Add salt/pepper if necessary.

-At the 10 minute mark, place your pasta into a pot of salted water and boil until al dente.
+After 10 minutes, place your pasta into a boiling pot of salted water and cook until al dente.

-Once finished, drain the pasta and combine with the sauce.
-Note: The Kalamata olives are quite pungent and eating them with the pasta will overpower the subtle flavors of the sauce.
-They made their contribution to the sauce so at this point I recommend that you remove them from the sauce before combining or simply push them to the side of your serving bowl or plate.
+Once finished, drain the pasta and combine it with the sauce.
+Note: The Kalamata olives are quite pungent, and eating them with the pasta will overpower the subtle flavors of the sauce.
+They contributed to the sauce, so at this point, I recommend that you remove them from the sauce before combining or simply push them to the side of your serving bowl or plate.

 Buon Appetito!